 Why you want to invest in an Automated Invoice Scanning Software

 The digitalization of the workplace continues its road to success.
 Over are the days of paper filing cabinets that used to occupy precious office space with the size of a little warehouse.
 Today’s business processes are mostly digitalized and printing documents became the exception and is no longer the default for business documents.

 Most incoming invoices are nowadays received in digital formats (PDF, scanned image, photo, email, …).
 While this already streamlines the business process and makes physical storage capacity irrelevant, one major problem persists: How to leverage the data hidden in those digitized invoices?
 And how to easily access key data in invoices and move the data to where it belongs?

 This is where automated Invoice Capture Software comes into play.
 Each invoice holds key data which is crucial for accounting, resource planning, and business intelligence applications.
 The data trapped in invoices need to be transferred to ERP, accounting, or data analytics systems.

 An Invoice Capture Software (also called Invoice Scanning Software or Invoice Recognition Software) is basically an automated data entry solution tailored to the use case of invoices.
 It basically tries to recognize all key data fields in your invoices and returns easy to handle structured data.
 Once your PDF invoices are converted into something like an Excel spreadsheet, you can easily reuse the data in other applications.
 Over are the times of manually re-keying invoice data from PDF to your ERP system.

 How accurate is an Invoice Scanner?

 Converting PDF invoices to structured data formats (e.g. Excel) is still a challenging task for modern computer systems.
 Invoices come in various formats and, even though they follow a certain hierarchical logic, computer systems struggle to accurately extract fine-grained data points.
-Even though machine learning and artificial intelligence made huge progress in the last years, identifying complex patterns such as invoice line items stays a problem which is not entirely solved.
+Even though machine learning and artificial intelligence made huge progress in the last years, identifying complex patterns such as invoice line items stays a problem that is not entirely solved.